 If it is is because of fissures on the areas around the anus, it can be managed through antibiotic therapies, stool softeners or constant rectal area washing.

-But remember!
-It is not good for your dog to self-medicate even if you know what's causing him his rectal itching.
-It is ALWAYS best to consult your veterinarian first for proper diagnosis and treatment.
-Also using dog diapers is an efficient way to keep your dog away from licking, itching or scratching the affected rectal area while he is on treatment or on post surgery if the cause of the rectal itching required certain surgeries.
+Keep in mind that it is not good for your dog if you DIY-medicate, even if you know what's causing their rectal itching.
+It is ALWAYS best to consult your veterinarian first for proper diagnosis and treatment and, if needed, rectal itching medication.
+Also using dog diapers is an efficient way to keep your dog away from licking, itching or scratching the affected rectal area while they are on treatment or on post-surgery if the cause of the rectal itching required certain surgeries.

-Rectal itching in dogs can be very uncomfortable for our dogs but our major role as pet parents, aside from relieving their itchiness, is to make sure we do all means to prevent it from occurring.
-Good grooming practices, healthy diet, and regular vet checkups will prevent rectal itching and prevent any further complications - all for that happy and healthy life!
+A dog’s itchy butt can be caused by a variety of reasons.
+Rectal itching in dogs can be very uncomfortable for your dog but your major role as a pet parent, aside from relieving their itchiness, is to make sure you do all means to prevent it from occurring.
+Good grooming practices, healthy diet, and regular vet checkups will prevent rectal itching and prevent any further complications - all for that happier and healthier life!